statedecoded/documentation/config.md

 ## INCLUDES_REPEALED
 Does this state's code include laws that have been repealed formally, and that are marked as such?
 This will suppress their display, so that visits don't have to wade through empty, repealed laws.
 If your legal code isn't full of vast wastelands of long-abandoned chapters, then you can leave this set to `FALSE`.

+## LONG_LAW_URLS
+Should we use short URLs or long URLs for laws?
+Short URLs are the default (e.g., `http://example.com/12.3-45:67/`), but if laws have non-unique identifiers, then you'll need to use long URLs (e.g. `http://example.com/56/21/12.3-45:67/`), which are URLs that incorporate the hierarchical structures (e.g., laws, titles, parts, etc.) that contain each law.

 ## PDO_DSN
 [PHP Data Object's Data Source Name](http://php.net/manual/en/ref.pdo-mysql.connection.php)—tells PHP how to connect to the MySQL database.
 (Only MySQL will work.)
 This looks like this: